 We agree that Pastor John will not attend all-church strategy meetings.
-Unusual exceptions could be made by the explicit invitation of the Pastor for Preaching & Vision or the Chairman of the Council of Elders (or their designees) for the fulfillment of a specific role.
+Unusual exceptions could be made by the explicit invitation of the Pastor for Strategic Implementation or the Chairman of the Council of Elders (or their designees) for the fulfillment of a specific role.
 It is understood that this is a limitation on what an ordinary member in good standing may be expected to do.
 But the fact that Pastor John led the church for 33 years means he is not an ordinary member in that sense, and it would be wise to preserve the ordinary governance processes of the church from any restraints or influences people may feel because of his presence.

 We agree that Pastor John will not serve on any church boards or committees.
 As Chancellor of Bethlehem College & Seminary he will serve ex officio on the Bethlehem College & Seminary Board.